Emily Olivon

 Natalie graduated from the undergraduate honors psychology program

 in May of 2015.
-She volunteered as a research assistant on the
+She volunteered as a research assistant on GMU's

 TASSEL project which looked at teachers' roles in preschoolers'

 development of social and emotional competence.
-She is now a
+She went on to

 Guifeng Xu